serai-dex/patch-polkadot-sdk/patches/removals/README.md

 - `sysinfo`: Removes `sysinfo` which was only included to print a warning in certain conditions.

+- `wasm-opt`: Removes `wasm-opt` whose requirement has been largely superseded by the introduction of `wasm32v1-none` and `-Zbuild-std`.

 - `wasm-timer`: Removes support for WASM from `sc-network`, `sc-telemtry`.